Part-Time and Full-Time Program Descriptions

 Using non-work time to participate in constructive activities provides opportunities for students to expand personal interests and skills, make friends and have fun.
 South Valley School offers elective classes in exercise, art, languages, environmental awareness, dancing, cooking and many others.
 Extra curricular activities include: Special Olympics, after school dances, talent assemblies, LDS Institute released time, community service, karaoke assemblies, fund raisers and service projects to name a few.

-Students receiving Special Education services in grades 9-12 may apply to South Valley School’s Greenhouse or Wood Shop programs.
-For 1 1/2 to 2 hours daily, students receive vocational instruction by certified instructors.
-In these programs students can earn while they learn.
+Students receiving Special Education services in grades 9-12 may apply to South Valley School's Wood Shop program.
+For 1 to 2 hours daily, students receive vocational instruction by certified instructors.

 South Valley's wood shop is a fully equipped facility where custom wood products are produced by students enrolled in the part-time program.
 South Valley's exceptional safety record sets the standard for students being trained to operate the various wood working machines.
 The students also learn basic math and measuring skills, while working individually and as part of a team.